Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Experiments

 \textbf{CLEVRER}~\cite{Yi2020CLEVRERCE} is a dataset containing 10K training and 1000 test videos capturing a synthetic scene with multiple simple objects interacting with each other through collisions.
 We cropped and downsampled the videos to $128\times 128$ resolution.
 On CLEVRER we show the ability of our model to model complex cascading interactions and also to learn the control of long-term motions (\emph{i.e.}, motions that once started at one frame can last for several frames).

-\textbf{BAIR}~\cite{Ebert2017SelfSupervisedVP} is a real dataset containing around 44K videos of a robot arm pushing toys on a flat square table.
-The resolution of these videos is $256\times 256$ pixels.
+\textbf{BAIR}~\cite{Ebert2017SelfSupervisedVP} is a real dataset containing around 44K $256\times 256$ resolution videos of a robot arm pushing toys on a flat square table.
 The visual complexity of BAIR is much higher than that of CLEVRER.
 The objects on the table are diverse and include non-rigid objects, such as stuffed toys, that have different physical properties.
 However, in contrast to CLEVRER, its interactions are simpler and do not require modeling long-term dynamics.

 \textbf{iPER}~\cite{liu2019liquid} captures 30 humans with diverse styles performing various movements of varying complexity.
 The official train/test split separates the dataset into 164 training and 42 test clips.
 Although our main focus is to work with multi-object datasets, we use this dataset for two reasons: 1) We can test how \methodName learns to control articulated objects, such as humans; 2) We can compare to the related work iPOKE~\cite{blattmann2021ipoke}, which has already been tested on this dataset (and is not designed for multi-object datasets).